mrbarletta/symfony-rest-installer/README.md

 * Use a Symfony command instead of a plain php
 * Make the table configurable - now uses fos_user table, it should be user-defined
 * Add #failure_handler / success_handler support functions
+* Add ping rest api call to the installer